SpencerMonger/news_algo/Architecture.md

 ## System Overview

 NewsHead is a real-time stock market news monitoring and price tracking system.
-It detects breaking news via Benzinga WebSocket, analyzes sentiment using Claude AI, tracks prices via Polygon API, and generates alerts when sentiment, price, and strength score conditions are met.
+It detects breaking news via Benzinga WebSocket, analyzes sentiment using Claude AI, tracks prices via IBKR TWS API, and generates alerts when sentiment, price, and strength score conditions are met.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐